1tsn0tf1l1p/Tic-Tac-Toe-game-in-C/README.md

 # How does this game work?

 This game is quite simple, it involves a matrix that is being filled with X's and O's.
 The player (he is predefined with an X) plays first, and computer plays after the player does, the computer moves are generated as a remainder of deviding a random number by 3.

+# Bugs:

+However, if you try running the game from the .exe file directly (not from the IDE) the regex that is used to "refresh" the console with a new board gets printed instead of clearing the board.
+I will try fixing this in the future.